 2. Thyroid Disorders

 The thyroid gland produces hormones which regulate your metabolism.
-And though it’s rare, thyroid disorders involving an overactive thyroid or underactive thyroid can also result in irregular periods.7
+And though it’s rare,

 3. Polycystic Ovary Syndrome (PCOS)